ubermichael/nines-bundles/UtilBundle/doc/index.md

-Nines Foo Bundle
+Nines Util Bundle
 =================

-The Nines Foo Bundle provides a framework for ...
+The Nines Util Bundle provides basic functionality for other bundles.

 Installation
 ------------